Cardiovascular Diseases Fellowship (Florida)

 - Fully electronic medical record system integrated between inpatient and outpatient settings

 - Elective opportunities at Mayo Clinic's campuses in Rochester, Minnesota, and Phoenix/Scottsdale, Arizona

 - Reasonable call schedule and duty hours

 - Extensive ancillary support

 This training program fulfills the requirements for training as stated by the American Board of Internal Medicine (ABIM) and is accredited by the Accreditation Council for Graduate Medical Education.

 Upon successful completion of the fellowship, you will be eligible to take the ABIM's subspecialty examination in cardiovascular disease.
 Optionally, you may also take the examination for certification in echocardiography and nuclear cardiology.

 The Cardiovascular Diseases Fellowship began in 2008.
-It is anticipated that two fellows will complete training in the program annually.
+It is anticipated that three fellows will complete training in the program annually.